samcor33/ostaGIS/README.md

 # ostaGIS
-Collection OSINT for threat analysis using GIS.
+Collecting OSINT for threat analysis using GIS.